tu-darmstadt-ros-pkg/workspace_scripts/README.md

 ##### The run_all script

-The previously described autostart feature by *roswss* works sequential.
-In order to run a collection of scripts in parallel, the `run_all` script should be used.
+The previously described autostart feature by *roswss* works sequential and has a blocking behvavior as it waits for the termination of each started (sub)script.
+In order to run a collection of (non-terminating) scripts in parallel (each in a single screen session), the `run_all` script should be used.

 ```Shell
 bash $ROSWSS_BASE_SCRIPTS/helper/run_all.sh $DIRECTORIES -l ${ROSWSS_LOG_DIR}